 We just have to configure our site to indicate which languages will be available and who will be the people in charge of the translation of that content that we are generating.

-Thanks to this feature of SharePoint Online, once the page has been created in the main language of our site, we will be able to create the different pages in the target languages.
+SharePoint Online enables easy creation of multilingual pages after the main language page.
 These new pages are copies of the original page, waiting for their translation by the people indicated in the multi-language configuration.

 Broadly speaking, only 3 Azure resources are necessary to be able to quickly carry out automatic translation: